mobvoi/speech_sdk/README.md

-# Mobvoi Speech SDK
+# Mobvoi Chinese Speech SDK

+Mobvoi's end-to-end Chinese speech SDK includes the following components:
+* Low-power hotword trigger
-Mobvoi's speech SDK including hotword trigger, embedded and online speech recognition and TTS.
+* Hybrid (embedded and online) speech recognition

-Currently, it only supports two languages: Chinese and English.
+* Online natural language understanding
+* Online dialogue management
+* Hybrid (embedded and online) TTS

+The speech SDK is available on Android, iOS and embedded linux platforms.
+It runs on armv7, arm64, mips and x86 CPUs.

+More details are referred to: http://ai.chumenwenwen.com